-There are well defined and accepted performance metrics which will influence the valuation of a SaaS company for sale\:
+There are well defined and accepted performance metrics which will influence the valuation of a SaaS company for sale:

-- Revenue mix: what is % of recurring revenues, current run rate (MRR) - Churn as a %: for both revenues and number of customers - LTV:CAC: lifetime value of a customer as a ratio to customer acquisition cost
+- Revenue mix: what is % of recurring revenues, current run rate (MRR) - Margins: both gross and net - Churn as a %: for both revenues and number of customers - LTV:CAC: lifetime value of a customer as a ratio to customer acquisition cost - IP: protectable, plus domain knowledge

-- Profitability-Growth Rate: "rule of 40" = % annual growth + % of EBITDA - ACV: average contract value - Sales cycle: time from lead to sale - Others: revenue per employee, per sales rep, brand, customer diversity (no concentration), geo-penetration, etc..
+- Profitability-Growth Rate: "rule of 40" =

+% annual growth + % of EBITDA

+- ACV: average contract value

+- Sales cycle: time from lead to sale

+- Others: revenue per employee, per sales rep, brand, customer diversity (no concentration), geo-penetration, close rate, clear customer focus, etc. etc.